MartinThoma/MartinThoma.github.io/_posts/2012-08-01-how-to-write-music-with-latex.md

 For simplification, you can save this as <code>compile.sh</code>, execute <code>chmod +x compile.sh</code> and now you only have to enter <code>./compile.sh</code> to generate the PDF.

 Output:
-{% caption align="aligncenter" width="594" caption="Lilypond example - output was a PDF" url="../images/2012/07/lilypond-example.png" alt="Lilypond example - output was a PDF" title="Lilypond example - output was a PDF" height="362" class="size-full wp-image-33661" %}
+{% caption align="aligncenter" width="594" caption="Lilypond example - output was a PDF" url="../images/2012/07/lilypond-example.png" alt="Lilypond example - output was a PDF"  height="362" class="size-full wp-image-33661" %}

 <h2>Further Reading</h2>
 <ul>